Gina Parody: Career

 Parody studied law at the Pontifical Xavierian University in Bogotá, obtaining a specialization in conflict resolution.
 She also studied criminology at the Universidad de Salamanca in Spain and political theory at Columbia University in the United States.
+She also earned a MPA from the Harvard Kennedy School.

 Upon her return to Colombia, Parody worked as adviser to María Isabel Rueda between 1998 and 2000.
 She later joined the political campaign for the presidency of Álvaro Uribe in the presidential elections of 2002.
 Uribe suggested her to run as an independent candidate for the Chamber of Representatives of Colombia in representation of Bogota for the legislative elections of 2002.
 Parody achieved the second highest voting turnout in Bogota, only surpassed by Gustavo Petro.

 Representative 2002-2006

 In congress, Parody was notable for her defense of the politics of President Uribe.
 She was elected President of the First Commission of the Chamber of Representatives.

 Senator 2006-2009

 In the legislative elections of 2006, Parody decided to join the Social National Unity Party and ran for a seat in the senate.
 Parody was elected and attempted to nominate herself as candidate for President of the Congress of Colombia and senate, but her party selected Dilian Francisca Toro.
 She was elected instead as President of the First Commission of the senate.
 Because of the disorder within the party, Parody organized a dissidence along senate colleagues Marta Lucía Ramírez and Armando Benedetti and chamber representative Nicolás Uribe.

 In January 2009, Gina Parody announced that she was resigning her seat in the Colombian Congress.
 Parody's replacement is Marcos Cortés.